yuval-ro/guides/gpg/gpg.md

     choco install gpg -y
     ```

-    After that, **restart you machine**.
+    > **Restart your machine afterwards!**

-    *This is done to refresh the shell's environment variables, so it will recognize the `gpg` command.
+    > This is done to refresh the shell's environment variables, so it will recognize the `gpg` command.

-1. **Configurate Git to use Choco's install of GnuPG:**
+1. **Configurate Git to use Choco's installation of GnuPG:**

     Open a PowerShell instance (Administrator) and run the following command:
     ```powershell
     git config --global gpg.program "C:\Program Files (x86)\gnupg\bin\gpg.exe"
     ```

+## Key Generation

 1. **Generate a new key and copy its ID:**

-    Run the following command in the shell, replacing the placeholders with your Github account credentials:
+    Run the following command in the shell, replacing the PLACEHOLDERS with your Github account credentials:
     ```powershell
     gpg --quick-generate-key "GITHUB_USERNAME <GITHUB_EMAIL>" rsa sign
     ```